zloe/ioBroker.idm-multitalent_002/README.md

 ## Note on the current implementation:
 The protocol is implemented in a static way.
 Meaning that in a fixed timing messages are sent to the control.
 It is assumed that the control reacted in time and sent the requested data.
 If the control needs longer to react, then the adapter gets confused and disconnects.
 Currently the timing is so relaxed (loooooong waiting times) that this almost never happens.
 This is the reason fo a major rework currently.
 The new design simply folow the timing of the control and only requests new data when the previous request was answered.
 You might think, ... well that's the way it should have been from the beginning, ... and, ... you are right.
-Still it was my very first attepmt in programming in JS or TS, so please forgive my naive first approach and wait for the new version.
+Still it was my very first attempt in programming JS or TS, so please forgive my naive first approach and wait for the new version.

 ## Changelog
 ### 0.2.10 (2023-10-16)